leodinh/weather-widget/README.md

 4. Build the extension: `npm run build:extension`
 5. Load the extension in Chrome: Go to `chrome://extensions/`, enable "Developer mode", and click "Load unpacked".
 Select the `build` folder.

+## 🌐 Live Demo

+You can see a live demo of this extension at: https://leodinh.github.io/new-tab-extension

+Note: The live demo is a web version of the extension.
+To use it as a Chrome extension, follow the installation guide below.

 ## 📝 License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.